Masked Mixers II

 This can be tested more directly by simply removing each component and observing the training process.
 Ironically for an architecture introduced as ‘Attention is all you need’, self-attention is actually the only removable component (as long as it is replaced by some other trainiable inter-token parameters): removal of MLPs, layer norms, or residual connections results in very poor language model training with either a failure to minimize a loss function (even if MLPs are removed or replaced with attention) or else training becomes unstable (for removal of layer norms or residuals) and gradients spikes to infinity.
 The reason for this is that attention is a rather difficult transformation for gradients to propegate across, and this is important because it essentially fixes the architectures of models with attention to similar patterns, all requiring some form or other of the same components transformers have (layer norms, residuals, MLPs, ets.).

-On the other hand it turns out that langauge training proceeds perfectly well but is slightly less efficient when layer norms or residuals are removed from the masked mixer architecture.
+On the other hand it turns out that langauge training proceeds perfectly well but is slightly less efficient when layer norms are removed from the masked mixer architecture.
 Even on a relatively large and difficult dataset such as the fineweb-edu 10BT

 This means that the mixer is effectively much more flexible than the transformer, and can be modified to a much greater extent.
 This topic will be explored more in the ‘Linear mixer’ section of this page.